Senior Course on Security Policy in Europe (SPIE)

-- Regional perspectives: OSCE, maritime security, and Arctic region
+- Regional perspectives: Mediterranean Sea, Baltic Sea, Black Sea, South China Sea, and Arctic region

 - International security in theory and practice

-We warmly welcome applications from those individuals who are working directly with security policy, defence policy and societal security related issues on the senior/strategic level, including but not limited to parliamentarians, diplomats, academics, civil servants, military personnel, and NGO representatives.
+We warmly welcome applications from those individuals who are working directly with security policy, defence policy and societal security related issues on the senior/strategic level, including but not limited to public servants, government officials, diplomats, academics, civil servants, military personnel, and NGO representatives.

-The course is part of the Swedish contribution to Partnership for Peace (PfP) and is primarily open for PfP and NATO countries.
-If the number of participants from PfP and NATO countries is not filled, participants from other countries may be considered.
+The course is part of the Swedish contribution to NATO's Partnership for Peace (PfP) programme and is primarily open for applicants from PfP and NATO countries.
+If the number of participants from these countries is not filled, applicants from other countries may be considered.